-You might be asked to wear a hospital gown.
+You might be asked to wear a hospital gown depending on what part of your body is being X-rayed.
 Normal clothes may have metal parts, like zips or buttons that will show up white on your picture.
 This is because they can stop a lot of X-rays.
 So we don't want them to get in the way.

-When you go into the fluoroscopy room you will meet the radiographer (ra-di-o-gra-pher), a radiologist (ra-di-olo-gist), and a nurse.
+When you go into the fluoroscopy room you will meet the radiologist (radi-olo-gist) (a special X-ray doctor), the radiographer (radi-o-grapher) (a person who takes X-ray photos), and the nurse.
 They will look after you during your X-ray.
 They will explain what the exam is for and what they will do.

-A special dye may be given to you that will help make your insides easier to see in the video.
+A special dye may be given to you that will help make your insides clearer to see in the video.

-You will then be asked to stand or sit somewhere, or lie on the bed so they can look at the right part of your body using the X-rays.
+You will then be asked to stand or sit somewhere, or lie on the bed so they can look at the right part of your body with the X-rays.
+You may be asked to move so another part of the body can be looked at.